 The Mission of Benedictine College Ministry is to bring the Good News of Jesus Christ to all students, faculty, and staff in the spirit of the new evangelization and in union with the local and universal Catholic Church.
 Our vision is to propose faith in a way that inspires men and women to be transformed in Christ and become the best version of themselves.
-We accomplish this through four goals: Sacramental Communion, Scriptural Literacy, Spiritual

-Formation, Social Mission.
+We accomplish this through four goals: Sacramental Communion, Scriptural Literacy, Spiritual Formation, Social Mission.
 In these we minister the sacraments and promote virtue, dynamic orthodoxy, Christian discipleship, ecumenical outreach, biblical literacy, liturgical prayer, Catholic social teaching, and the charisms of our founders St. Benedict and St. Scholastica.
 Students of all faiths are welcome to grow in their spiritual life through activities including service trips, retreats, Mass, youth ministry, adoration, evangelization, vocation discernment, education, prayer, music ministry, fellowship, and volunteer work.
-We follow Jesus who said, "If you wish to be perfect, go, sell what you have and give to the poor, and you will have treasure in heaven.
-Then come, follow me."
-(MT 19:21).
+We follow Jesus who said, "Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit" (Mt 28:19).